OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/08-Testing_for_Weak_Security_Question_Answer.md

 - “What is your username?”
 - “My password is S3cur|ty!”

+## Test Objectives

+- Determine the complexity and how straight-forward the questions are.
+- Assess possible user answers and brute force capabilities.

 ## How to Test

 ### Testing for Weak Pre-generated Questions